patient74/Tice/Blog.md

 - if detection is low, big attacks still do little
 - if suppression rises, you need to adapt (or rest/build detection) instead of repeating

-The full implementation adds fatigue and resistance terms on top of this (see `core/t_cell.py`), but the core idea stays the same: **your attack only “counts” when the enabling signals are in place**.
+The full implementation adds fatigue and resistance terms on top of this, but the core idea stays the same: **your attack only “counts” when the enabling signals are in place**.
 ## Training setup

 We trained an instruction-tuned text model in three stages: